hchiam/learning-bash-scripts/README.md

 ### Actually upgrade node

+You can upgrade to the latest `npm` with `npm install -g npm@latest`

-Installing manually doesn't work, and using `n` or clean cache didn't seem to work for me. <https://stackoverflow.com/questions/23940172/not-seeing-latest-version-when-updating-node-js-via-installer-msi-windows-7/31229369#31229369>
+But installing node manually doesn't always work, and using `n` or clean cache didn't seem to work for me. <https://stackoverflow.com/questions/23940172/not-seeing-latest-version-when-updating-node-js-via-installer-msi-windows-7/31229369#31229369>

 ```bash
 nvm install node --lts